asciamanna/asciamanna.github.io/_drafts/how-can-the-bolden-rule-help-improve-software-development-teams.md

 tags: ['coaching', 'anti-patterns', 'consulting']
 ---

 There are a handful of books that have had a substantial impact on me.
 One book, in particular, inspired me to become a software consultant, Gerald Weinberg's _**The Secrets of Consulting**_.
 If you don't know who Weinberg is I suggest reading [his Wikipedia entry](https://en.wikipedia.org/wiki/Gerald_Weinberg) as a first step.
 He was a well-known software consultant and author, having written over 40 books in his lifetime.
 His books are timeless and I find myself returning to them from time to time and getting more out of them each time I read them.
-As I read through **_The Secrets of Consulting_** again I am realizing that we can apply his _Bolden Rule_ to help software organizations and their leaders improve.
+As I read through **_The Secrets of Consulting_** again I realized that we can apply his _Bolden Rule_ to help software organizations and their leaders improve.
 <!--more-->

 <img src="/img/bolden-rule/secrets-of-consulting.jpg" alt="The Secrets of Consulting book cover" class="img-responsive" />